Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 I will reach across the aisle again and work in a bipartisan fashion.

-We will resolve the immigration issue in America.
+We will resolve the immigration issue in America, and we will secure our borders.

-He thinks that these are wondrous things to say.
+And he thinks, I've heard him say this, he thinks that these are wondrous things to say.

-He thinks that these are very powerful comments because he thinks the American people are tired of gridlock.
+He thinks that these are very powerful comments because he thinks the American people are tired of gridlock and that bipartisanship will get rid of gridlock.

 And Obama is basically trying to say the same thing by moving to the center on all these issues, flip-flopping from his positions in the primary campaign.

-This is I just don't think how seriously he wants to win this.
+This is, I just don't think how seriously he wants to win this.

 I know he does.

-It's just this is nonsensical.
+It's just nonsensical.

 This is moving on.